hanpari/sovereign/source/02/050_extraction.md

 After the communication line had been established, Gromov realized he had to deal with two clueless people.
 The captain, who kept calling himself Professor Zhutra, tended to be overly talkative as if Gromov was his barbecue guest.

-His Ph.D. student, Simone Yeuxbleu, seemed more reasonable, but Professor Zhutra insisted on talking with Gromov, even though Gromov hinted that he would prefer to speak with the woman.
+His Ph.D. student, Simone Yeuxbleu, seemed more reasonable, but Professor Zhutra insisted on talking with Gromov, even though Gromov hinted he would prefer to speak with the woman.
 Explaining emergency procedures to that guy was a hassle.

 Zhutra had a habit of doubting every Gromov's word while suggesting "optimal" ways of doing things.